 “The martyrdom of the in and out of Zango”

-For those who live or travel through Zango, the ‘good news’ about the construction of these new roads represents a real relief, judging by the current mobility conditions in that part of the municipality of Viana.
+For those who live or travel through Zango, the ‘good news’ regarding the construction of these new roads represents a real relief, judging by the current mobility conditions in that part of the municipality of Viana.
 Despite being one of the most inhabited urban districts, traveling through Zango is a torture for those who live or visit there, especially during rainy periods like the current one.

 However, due to the precariousness of the roads, it takes drivers long hours to reach their destination, a real hassle of getting in and out.
 However, despite some requalification works carried out recently, the district’s roads are still not sufficient to serve the number of motorists that travel through Zango, especially during peak periods, from 6 am to 10 am and from 5 pm to 8 pm.

 Pedro Nestor, a taxi driver, who has been driving around Zango for over five years, said it is not an easy task to get around the district due to the constraints that the lack of roads has caused.
 “It’s not easy, my brother.
 We waste a lot of time here at Zango.
-A run, which could take thirty or twenty minutes, we ended up doing in two to three hours.
+A run, which might take thirty or twenty minutes, we ended up doing in two to three hours.
 It’s not easy”, he lamented.
 “You stop more than work”

 Gaspar Fernandes, a motorcycle taxi driver, said that, every day, he stops more than working in Zango, due to the traffic jams created by the precariousness of the roads.
 “It’s very frustrating to ride the Zango.
 Here we stop more than work.
 It’s a lot of traffic.
 Only God knows our suffering”, he highlighted.